 Getting out and about on two wheels is a great way to explore the New Zealand landscape – faster than walking but a lot more peaceful than driving!

-The Otago Central Rail Trail (see article on facing page) has really put cycling in New Zealand on the map.
+The Otago Central Rail Trail really helped to put cycling in New Zealand on the map.
 This wonderful 150-kilometre cycleway introduces cyclists to gold rush history in the dramatic landscape of Central Otago.
 Small towns offering accommodation and eateries along the way ensure that this trail can be experienced with as much indulgence as your clients care to choose.
 The 42 Traverse in Tongariro National Park (Ruapehu region) is a more challenging prospect.
 Although it is only 46 kilometres in length, the trail covers rugged and isolated countryside and, unlike the Otago Central Rail Trail, there are no eateries or accommodation along the way.
 Riders will need to carry their own food, first aid kit, warm clothing and tool kit (including a spare tube) for any repairs required along the way.
 It should only be attempted by those with a reasonable level of fitness.
-The New Zealand Cycle Trail project is a national initiative to build a network of cycle trails – Great Rides – throughout New Zealand.
-You can stay up to date with the project at www.tourism.govt.nz/Our-Work/New-Zealand-Cycle-Trail-Project/.
+The Otago Central Rail Trail is part of the New Zealand Cycle Trail project, is a network of cycle trails – Great Rides – throughout New Zealand.
+Investigate the full trail map at www.nzcycletrail.com.

 A relaxing way to enjoy cycling in New Zealand is on a wine tour by bike.
 In wine regions such as Wairarapa and Marlborough, visitors may rent a bicycle and explore the vineyards independently or join a guided group tour around the region.